 If someone feels deeply called to a particular trad, they can figure out ways to explore that (or not, as they choose), but it doesn’t make them a better witch or priestess, or anything else whether they do or not.
 It matters to me a lot more what they do with what they *do* have.

 The latter – well, you can’t learn to sing in harmony in a choir without a choir to sing with.
 And it takes practice with the choir, not just dreaming about the ideal of the choir.
 I do think that someone, going very carefully, and listening hard to advice, and maybe figuring out a way to find a mentoring connection in group leadership skills (on both practical and magical levels) could learn this without previous group experience fast enough to not get a group in trouble.
-This is something I learned from the 4 percent group review I have been following, it is not completely relevant to this, however like most things in life, paths and disciplines cross.

 But it’s the place I’m most cautious about – other than a very few specific practices, like possessory work – because if someone gets it wrong, there are serious risks to them and to the people they’re working with.